pavanyekabote/COPY/ReadMe.md

 #### If You are a Sender :
 1. Run **py.serv.PYShare.java** file from your main function.
-2. Waits until client is connected to your IP address.
+2. Program Waits until client is connected to your IP address.
 3. A GUI frame will popup by which you can select the file to be transferred.
 4. That's It.